JellyRollJunior/leet-code-journal/README.md

 * Palindrome Linked List
     * Remember to use functions to help reduce complexity in your head
     * Know the multiple ways to implement a solution
+    * When creating a separate implementation solution, DON'T TRY TO REUSE CODE TBH IT JUST FUCKS EVERYTHING UP

 Tree
 * Invert Binary Tree